 Located in Durango State, which has a history of mining and is known as a mining-friendly jurisdiction, Pitarrilla is ~160 kilometres north of Durango City, where Endeavour’s exploration office and team reside.
 The project is easily accessible and has excellent infrastructure, including access to the power grid and a skilled workforce.

 4,950 hectares (1.3 km x 0.6 km), consisting of 5 mineral concessions.

-Pitarrilla is an intermediate sulphidation epithermal system.
+Intermediate sulphidation epithermal system.